Medical records condensation: a roadmap towards healthcare data democratisation: Results

-To illustrate this privacy-preserving property, we visualise in Fig. \ref{fig: data_comparsion}a six data examples randomly chosen from the MIMIC-III and its condensed set as 2D heatmaps.
-The heatmaps of original instances exhibit highly-regulated and potentially-identifiable patterns, representing a potential threat of privacy leaks.
+To illustrate this metadata property, we visualise in Fig. \ref{fig: data_comparsion}a six data examples randomly chosen from the MIMIC-III and its condensed set as 2D heatmaps.
+The heatmaps of original instances exhibit highly regulated and potentially identifiable patterns, representing a potential threat of patient re-identifications.
 In contrast, the heatmaps of condensed samples display patterns of complete chaos, indicating that they are essentially random signals without any explicit meaning.
 Those unorganised signals result from the learning of DC; each condensed instance receives and fuses the knowledge of multiple original samples.
-As a result, original data of organised patterns are entangled and randomised into samples of chaotic signals, which can arguably safeguard the personal information in healthcare data.
+As a result, original data of organised patterns are entangled and randomised into samples of chaotic signals, which can arguably conceal the individual-level information in healthcare data.